WHAT IS BAPTISM?

 The United Methodist Church recognizes baptism as an outward visible sign of an inward spiritual grace.
 Baptism is the means by which individuals enter into Christ’s holy church, participate in God’s mighty acts of salvation, and receive new birth through water and the Spirit.
 All of this is God’s gift, offered to us without price.

 The sacrament of baptism is offered to infants, children, youth, and adults as a one time event.
 Through baptism, a covenant is made between God, the individual being baptized, and the members of the congregation.
 Therefore, baptisms are held at part of the worship service, so that the covenant community is present.

 Adults and youth who were not previously baptized as infants or children take the vows of baptism for themselves.
-Baptism can be done at anytime, typically in conjunction with individuals becoming a member of the church.
+It is recommended the candidate for baptism visit with a pastor to understand the vows they will make at the time of their baptism.
+Baptism can be done at any time, typically in conjunction with individuals becoming a member of the church.